As a responsible business, we act in line with our values in all of our business decisions and activities and this is reflected in our tax strategy.

 The level of risk we are willing to accept in relation to UK taxation

-Our appetite for risk in respect of tax is low, which is in line with both our ethical values and our philosophy of being a below median risk mutual.
+Our appetite for risk in respect of tax is low, which is in line with both our ethical values and our overall approach to risk management as outlined in our Enterprise Risk Management Framework.
 This reflects the strong belief of the Board that we should fully meet all our tax responsibilities and ensures we maintain our reputation as an ethical business.

 Our attitude to tax planning

 Our low appetite for tax risk means that we will only undertake tax planning in respect of the Society, its employees and its members where it relates to claims made for tax incentives, reliefs and exemptions that we are entitled to and then only in the manner that they are intended to be used.
 Examples include claiming tax relief on capital expenditure and offering ISA products to our members.

 This approach means we will engage in tax planning that is within both the letter and the spirit of tax legislation.
 We will not undertake transactions for the purpose of avoiding tax.
 We will not use tax avoidance schemes or participate in arrangements to which the UK’s General Anti-Abuse rule might apply.
 We do not make use of tax havens to secure tax or financial secrecy benefits.

 We believe it is in the best interests of our members to maintain an open and collaborative relationship with HMRC, and encouraging positive relationships with HMRC is an important part of our culture and strategy.